 You can store your peach compote in the fridge for up to four days.

-What to do with peach compote
+How to use peach compote

 A better question might be, what can’t you serve with this simple peach compote?

 Off the top of my head, you can serve up peach sauce for breakfast by topping waffles, pancakes, or french toast.

 Stir it into homemade yogurt or Greek yogurt.

 Serve over a scoop of vanilla ice cream or use peach compote for cake, like in my pictures.